Cap-go/capacitor-llm/README.md

 ```

 **Using Swift Package Manager:**
 MediaPipe GenAI is currently only available via CocoaPods.
-SPM support may be added in the future via community packages like SwiftTasksVision.
+While community packages like [SwiftTasksGenAI](https://github.com/paescebu/SwiftTasksGenAI) exist, they contain unsafe build flags that prevent their use in standard SPM builds.
+For custom models on iOS, CocoaPods is required.
+However, **Apple Intelligence works with SPM** and is the recommended approach for iOS.

 ## Adding a Model to Your App